agustus9/Cloud-Security-Portfolio/README.md

     Create and Configure Application Security Groups
   </button>
 </a>
-- Practicing Create and Configure Application Security Groups in cloud environments.
+- Designed and implemented Application Security Groups (ASGs) to segment network resources and enforce security policies within the cloud environment.
+Defined rules for inbound and outbound traffic, enhancing network security and reducing attack surface by isolating sensitive workloads.

 <!-- Configure Azure Disk Encryption -->
 <a href="Cloud-Security-Portfolio